 If diarrhea is present, close attention to volume repletion and replacement of lost electrolytes are needed.

-For wound infections, antibiotics are used—typically, doxycycline 100 mg po q 12 h, with or without a 3rd-generation cephalosporin for severe wound infection or septicemia.
+For wound infections, antibiotics are used—typically, oral doxycycline 100 mg every 12 hours, with or without a 3rd-generation cephalosporin for severe wound infection or septicemia.
 Ciprofloxacin is an acceptable alternative.

 Patients with necrotizing fasciitis require surgical debridement.